NUS-Fintech-Society/BC_Lottery/README.md

 ## Whats the game about?

-Similar to a lottery game, players will bet on a number with their ether.
-A random number will be chosen by the system and the winner will be rewarded with the prize money proportionate to the amount they betted on.
+Similar to a lottery game, players will bet  with their ether.
+The winner will be randomly chosen and receives all the tokens

 These are stored in ethereum's rinkeby test network, ensuring immutability.